 And one of the best parts, you don’t have to make the purchases to complete a Shift!
 The answers help give brands the knowledge of how they are publicly perceived, as well as get opinions on the quality of their products.

-With the average Shift taking only 15 minutes to complete and paying an average of $7, EasyShift could be a great addition for anyone working in the gig economy.
+With the average Shift taking only 15 minutes to complete, EasyShift could be a great addition for anyone working in the gig economy.

 One thing that sets EasyShift apart from many gigs, is that people working normal jobs can do them as well.
 Since the content is about things average people do as a normal part of life, EasyShift can be a side hustle for a wide range of users.